awsdocs/amazon-rds-user-guide/doc_source/multiaz-ec2-rds-connect.md

 # Connecting an EC2 instance and a Multi\-AZ DB cluster automatically<a name="multiaz-ec2-rds-connect"></a>

-You can use the RDS console to simplify setting up a connection between an EC2 instance and a Multi\-AZ DB cluster\.
+You can use the RDS console to simplify setting up a connection between an EC2 instance and a Multi\-AZ DB cluster\.You can use the RDS console to simplify setting up a connection between an EC2 instance and a Multi\-AZ DB cluster\.
+Often, your Multi\-AZ DB cluster is in a private subnet and your EC2 instance is in a public subnet within a VPC\.
+You can use a SQL client on your EC2 instance to connect to your Multi\-AZ DB cluster\.
+The EC2 instance can also run web servers or applications that access your private Multi\-AZ DB cluster\.

 ![\[Automatically connect a Multi-AZ DB cluster with an EC2 instance.\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/multi-az-ec2-connect-overview.png)